 - If possible, share night-time feeds with your partner, family member or a friend, to avoid interruptions to your sleep

 - Nap or rest when the baby does

 - Try to make meals in advance, so you always have a supply of something ready to eat

 - Try to avoid getting over-tired.
 There are all sorts of ways of doing this, for example, shopping online to save you time and energy.
 There are lots of discussions about the pros and cons of doing this on mumsnet.

 Epilepsy medicines after the baby’s birth

-If you are a mum with epilepsy, and your epilepsy medicines were increased while you were pregnant, it’s important to have it checked again after your baby is born.
+If you are a mum with epilepsy your epilepsy medicines may have been increased while you were pregnant.
+It’s important to have your dose checked again after your baby is born.
 You may be taking too much, which could make you unsteady.
 Or it might affect your vision, which is a safety risk for you and your baby.